Our publications available in English are listed hereafter.

 Drugs, key data

-This eight-page document, produced in 2013 by the OFDT, provides the most relevant figures for measuring and providing a quick overview of drug-related phenomena.
+This eight-page document, produced by the OFDT, provides the most relevant figures for measuring and providing a quick overview of drug-related phenomena.

 Drugs, international challenges

 Informational letter on issues related to the supply of drugs and international trafficking in illicit substances.

 Drugs and addictions; Cannabis, essential data and knowledge; Problem drug use prevalence in France.

 Tools provided to professionals, policy-makers and researchers who wish to evaluate their interventions in the field of health, especially in drug-related harm reduction issues.
 Protocols, guidelines and other methodological approaches to data collection in the field of drug use.

 Scientific papers written by OFDT staff members and published in the international literature.

 Briefs, posters, maps